bw-math/bw-math/source/assignments/projects/02_GRAPHING_II.rst

 7. Answer the following question in your :ref:`python_docstring`: Based on the IQR rule, are there any possible outliers in this dataset?

+8. Write a few sentences describing Michelson's distribution of data.
+Use sample statistics to describe the center of the distribution, the shape of the distribution and the variability of the distribution.

-8. The actual value of the speed of light, according to the best estimates we have today, is :math:`299,792,458 \frac{m}{s}`.
+9. The actual value of the speed of light, according to the best estimates we have today, is :math:`299,792,458 \frac{m}{s}`.
 Use this information to answer the following questions in the body of your :ref:`python_docstring`: What is the percent error of Michelson's estimate with respect to the actual value?

 Density of the Earth
 --------------------